Skip to main content

 - _content:

-- content_type: # replace this with the content type, supported content types are: text, image, tool_call, tool_call_result
+- content_type: | #replace this with the content type, supported types are text, image, tool_call, and tool_call_result

 For example: